Password Authentication

 The authentication process can be described in five steps.

 - Store the hash with the user’s record in the database.
+Modern password-hash formats embed the algorithm, cost/work-factor parameters, and salt inside the hash string, so no separate columns are needed.

 - User submits their username and password from a login page.